alexanderflink/envop/README.md

 # envop
 This is a CLI for syncing environment variables using 1password and provisioning files.
 Each environment (e.g staging or production) is stored in a separate section of an item in the 1password vault.
-Uses .provision files as templates for the environemnt files.
+Uses .provision files as templates for the environment files.

 ## Requirements
 - [1password CLI](https://1password.com/downloads/command-line/)